Literature Submitted Names

 Transferred use of the surname Amory.

-Ampflise f Arthurian Romance
+Ampflise f Arthurian Cycle

 Form of Amphelise used by the 13th-century poet Wolfram von Eschenbach for two characters in his Middle High German romance Parzival, one of whom was the queen of France during the time of Uther.

-Amr m Arthurian Romance
+Amr m Arthurian Cycle, Welsh Mythology

-According to the 9th century Historia Brittonum, Amr is the son of Arthur.
+According to the 9th-century Historia Brittonum, Amr is the son of Arthur.

 Amras m Literature